odsod/lightcards/README.md

 Have fun!

-FAQ
----

-__Q:__ Does the world really need more flash card software?<br>
-__A__: Not really no.

-__Q__: Why "for hackers"?<br>
-__A__: `lightcards` is designed with the Unix philosophy in mind.
-Edit your vocabulary using whatever software you like, Sublime, Notepad, etc. I use Google Docs, so I can edit my vocabulary on my handheld.

-Also, it's published under the MIT license.
-Fork it and hack away!

 Todo
 ----

-* Add a watcher that handles updates to the vocabulary file.
+* Add a watcher that handles updates to the vocabulary file
-* Add visual hint that `↓`-key reveals translation / input.
+* Add visual hint that `↓`-key reveals translation / input
+* Keep track of state between sessions using a local file
+* Randomize cards using a spaced repetition algorithm
-* Improve translations by handling multiple transcriptions of the same character.
+* Improve translations by handling multiple transcriptions of the same character
-* Verify Windows compatibility.
+* Verify Windows compatibility